-- Caring for Our Community An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets - Strengthening Our Community Our city, towns and villages have adequate sewerage networks to contain lively urban and rural village spaces including places where people can learn, live, work, shop, meet and spend leisure time - Developing Our Built Environment Neutral or beneficial effects on the environment are achieved while meeting the community's diverse and changing needs and the sewerage network assets are efficiently and safely managed - Enhancing Our Natural Environment infrastructure that is built sustainably, whilst protecting and enhancing the environment in our city, towns and villages - Responsible Governance and Civic Leadership Council rigorously manages its financial resources and assets to maximise delivery of services - Fit For the Future Adoption of satisfactory service levels that reflect an acceptable balance between Council's financial resources and the communities desires
+- Caring for Our Community An improved standard of infrastructure that meets the community's service level standards and Council's obligations as the custodian of our community assets - Strengthening Our Community Our city, towns and villages have adequate sewerage networks to contain lively urban and rural village spaces including places where people can learn, live, work, shop, meet and spend leisure time - Developing Our Built Environment Neutral or beneficial effects on the environment are achieved while meeting the community's diverse and changing needs and the sewerage network assets are efficiently and safely managed - Enhancing Our Natural Environment infrastructure that is built sustainably, whilst protecting and enhancing the environment in our city, towns and villages

+- Responsible Governance and Civic Leadership Council rigorously manages its financial resources and assets to maximise delivery of services - Fit For the Future Adoption of satisfactory service levels that reflect an acceptable balance between Council's financial resources and the communities desires

-The Sewerage Network data reported in Council's Financial Statements 2020 /2021, is based on the previous revaluation completed in 2020.
-In accordance with required legislative requirement, a revaluation of assets has occurred for Fair Valuation purposes, and will be reported in the 2020 / 2021 financial reports.
-This revaluation was in conjunction with a review of Council's assets (as part of the Fit For the Future review) and identified that Council's needs to complete a revision of the useful lives and unit rates of the sewerage network components.
+The Sewerage Network data reported in Note 9a of Council's Financial Statements 2015 / 2016, is based on the previous revaluation completed in 2012.
+In accordance with required legislative requirement, a revaluation of assets has occurred for Fair Valuation purposes, and will be reported in the 2016 / 2017 financial reports.
+This revaluation was in conjunction with a review of Council's assets (as part of the Fit For the Future review), and identified that Council's needs to complete a revision of the useful lives and unit rates of the sewerage network components.

 The review further identified a need for Council to implement and maintain a formal regular inspection program, as at present Council inspects sewerage network asset conditions on a reactive basis or through customer requests.
-This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2023.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2017.

-This is being completed as part of Council's Asset Management Improvement Plan, and the maintenance inspection schedules will be activated in the corporate asset management system by 30 June 2023.
+This will be completed as part of Council's Asset Management Improvement Plan, and the data will be imported into the corporate asset management systems by 30 June 2017.